mcnerthney/android-fingerprint-decrypt/README.md

 An example that shows how to encrypt and decrypt a password using a fingerprint.

-The main trick for decrypting is use the key and iv from the encrypt.
+The main trick for decrypting is using the key and iv from the encrypt.

 License
 -------